MagedEWilliam/hop-hop-win/README.md

    * **ESC/Mouse Left Click**: Dismiss the interface.

 6. Refine with subcells
 If precision is needed, choose a subcell from a 4x3 grid.
 Each subcell is labeled with a letter.
-After selecting a subcell, the same actions as above are available.
+After selecting a subcell (notice the mouse moved to the center of the subcell), the same actions as above are available.

 ## Motivation
 I use a split keyboard with a built-in mouse emulator, so this project differs slightly from tools like mouseless or warpd.
 Some functionality—such as mouse movement—is already integrated into my keyboard setup.